xlnwel/blog/docs/_posts/2021-01-27-Go-Explore.md

 ---
 title: "Go-Explore"
-excerpt: "In which we discuss Go-Explore, a family of algorithms designed for hard-exploration games"
+excerpt: "Discussion on Go-Explore, a family of algorithms designed for hard-exploration games"
 categories:
   - Reinforcement Learning
 tags:
-  - Exploration
+  - Exploration in RL
 ---

 ## Introduction

 We discuss Go-Explore proposed by [Ecoffet et al. 2021](#ref1) on Nature.
 Go-Explore outperform humans on all Atari57, and achieve incredibly good performance on hard-exploration games, such as Montezuma's Revenge.

-Despite it's appealing results, there are two main disadvantages needed to be aware of:
+Despite it's appealing results, there are three concerns needed to be aware of:

 1. Go-Explore requires the environment to be resettable to some specific state.
-Although [Ecoffet et al. 2021](#ref1) also propose training a policy to circumvent this issue, they only test it on Montezuma's Revenge and Pitfall and therefore, we don't suppose it's a general solution.
+[Ecoffet et al. 2021](#ref1) also propose training a goal-directed policy to circumvent this issue, which also outperforms SOTA algorithms and human performance in Montezuma's Revenge and Pitfall.
+However, regarding the limited environments they test in, it's still unclear if this is a general solution.
+2. In the exploration phase, Go-Explore is only able to find the optimal open-loop trajectories.
+In other words, There is no learning happening here and subsequently there is no way to replicate these trajectories if the environment is stochastic.
+Learning actually happens in the robustification phase, where Go-Explore adopts the [backward algorithm]({{ site.baseurl }}{% post_url 2021-01-21-Backward %}), which is extremely expensive, to learn from these optimal trajectories.
+The good news is that the policy learned in the robustification phase is able to achieve performance comparable to, sometimes exceeding the one from the exploration phase.
-2. Go-Explore is sample inefficient on environments with dense rewards, compared to the contemporary SOTA algorithms such as [Agent57]({{ site.baseurl }}{% post_url 2020-05-01-Agent57 %}).
-In particular, it uses the [backward algorithm]({{ site.baseurl }}{% post_url 2020-12-14-Backward %}) in the Robustification phase, which is prohibitively expensive and time-consuming.
+3. Due to the random exploration nature in the exploration phase, Go-Explore is sample inefficient(usually trained in the scale of billions of frames) on environments with dense rewards, compared to the contemporary SOTA algorithms such as [Agent57]({{ site.baseurl }}{% post_url 2020-05-01-Agent57 %}).

 ## Issues of Intrinsic-Motivated Exploration